rareagent@work:~$

 06NemoClaw as the Control Plane: Architecture and Compliance Posturefree

-NemoClaw architecture: the component-to-threat-surface mapping and the SOC 2, HIPAA, and FINRA compliance posture reference.
+NemoClaw evaluation: intended component-to-threat-surface mapping and SOC 2, HIPAA, and FINRA control-mapping caveats.

 01